Learn about retention policies and retention labels

 How retention settings work with content in place

 When content has retention settings assigned to it, that content remains in its original location.
-People can continue to work with their documents or mail as if nothing's changed.
-But if they edit or delete content that's included in the retention policy, a copy of the content is automatically retained as it existed when you applied the retention settings.
+Most of the time, people continue to work with their documents or mail as if nothing's changed.
+But if they edit or delete content that's included in the retention policy, a copy of the content is automatically retained.

 For SharePoint and OneDrive sites: The copy is retained in the Preservation Hold library.